19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Spells by Level/Level 3/3rd Level Spells.md

 |   9 | [Ice Nova](Ice%20Nova.md)                   | [Telepathy](Telepathy.md)                                   |                                       |
 |  10 | [Invigorating Aura](Invigorating%20Aura.md) | [Tidal Wave](Tidal%20Wave.md)                               |                                       |

-Optional: Randomly generate what spells a PC knows.
+At character creation, players have the option to randomly generate what spells a PC knows.
 Roll a d3 for the column and a d10 for the row.
 Reroll on a null entry.